playcanvas/blog/_posts/2014-12-12-playhack-december-creating-presents.markdown

         var newY = rand * maxY;
         newGift.setPosition(0, newY, this.offscreenZ);

 There's a few new things going on here!
 First, let's look at the randomness.
-Math.random() is a built in javascript function that returns a random number from 0 to 1.
+Math.random() is a built in JavaScript function that returns a random number from 0 to 1.
 We, however, want a random number from maxY to negative maxY.
 To achieve this, we multiply our random number by 2 (giving us a number between 0 and 2), then take away 1 (between -1 and 1), then multiply it by maxY (between -maxY and maxY).
 Once we have the random newY position, we can set the position of the newGift.

 Now, we're very almost done.
 However, we've now added a present, so we need to reset presentTimer to 0, as it's been 0 seconds since we added a present!
 We also want to change presentTimeToGet, as we want to wait a slightly different length of time before adding another present.